-Do you want to start your own blog but don’t know how to choose the best blogging platform?
+Do you wish to start your own blog but don’t know how to choose the best platform to use?
 It’s a difficult decision because there are numerous blogging platforms available.
 How do you know which one is best for you?

 In this article, we’ll go over the pros and cons of the most popular blogging platforms to help you choose the best blogging platform.

-The popular blogging platforms we’ll be comparing in this article are listed below.
+The major and most popular blogging platforms we’ll be comparing in this article are listed below.
 If you’re interested in a specific platform, you can skip ahead in the article by clicking the link.

 - Constant Contact Website Builder